Biology Open

 Biology Open (BiO) is an online-only peer-reviewed Open Access scientific journal published by The Company of Biologists.
 It was launched in 2011 and publishes research across the breadth of the biological and biomedical sciences.
-Biology Open is partnered with Publons, is part of the Review Commons initiative and has two-way integration with bioRxiv.
+Biology Open is part of the Review Commons initiative, is integrated with bioRxiv for co-submission and is partnered with the Web of Science Reviewer Recognition Service (previously Publons).

 Content

 Biology Open publishes Research articles, Methods & Techniques papers, Meeting Reviews and Future Leader Reviews.

 The journal operates on a continuous publication model.
 The final version of record is immediately released online as soon as it is ready.

 All papers are published as Open Access articles under the CC-BY licence.

 Abstracting and indexing

 Biology Open is abstracted and/or indexed by: